Top 8 des aliments sources de vitamine D - DIJO Paris

 #6 - Offal (especially liver)

-Calf's liver, with a content of 2.52 µg of vitamin D per 100 g, is interesting to consume from time to time to benefit from this vitamin but also from the iron it contains.
+Calf liver, with a content of 2.52 µg of vitamin D per 100g, is worth consuming from time to time to benefit from this vitamin but also from the iron it contains.
 It is also often recommended in cases of iron deficiency.

 #7 - Egg yolk